-FluentU makes it really easy to watch English videos.
-There are interactive captions.
-What does this mean?
-You can tap on any word to see an image, definition, and useful examples.
+The FluentU app and website makes it really easy to watch English videos.
+There are captions that are interactive.
+That means you can tap on any word to see an image, definition, and useful examples.

-For example, when you tap on the word “brought”, you see this:
+For example, when you tap on the word "searching," you see this:

 Learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 The best part?
 FluentU remembers the vocabulary that you’re learning.
 It gives you extra practice with difficult words—and reminds you when it’s time to review what you’ve learned.
 You have a truly personalized experience.